 Sign in features are only available for UCLA graduate students at this time.

 Graduate students (who meet the criteria below) can apply for a Filing Fee and pay a nominal fee in lieu of standard tuition and registration fees.
 Filing Fee is intended for students who are in good academic standing and who have completed all degree requirements except for filing their dissertation or thesis, submitting their capstone project, or taking their comprehensive exam.
-Effective Fall 2018, graduate students who are approved to use a Filing Fee will have the entire academic term to complete their degree requirements.
+Graduate students who are approved to use a Filing Fee will have the entire academic term to complete their degree requirements.
 While on Filing Fee status, a student may no longer: take courses, be employed by UCLA, receive financial support, or access certain campus services.